 Retro ceiling lamp, a work of art?

 Design, the Industrial Revolution and technological innovation are all intricately linked.
 Retro-look ceiling lamps inspired by early 20th century designs are contemporary pieces fashioned out of quality materials such as bronze, which was a very common feature of Art Deco design at the time.
 This was the era of one-off production and these sophisticated lights were destined for the houses of the rich.
 They were generally very expensive due to their exceptional quality of craftsmanship, which was in a completely different league to mass-produced lamps.
-Since the 1960s, the designer ceiling lamp has become a collectors- item.
+Since the 1960s, the designer industrial ceiling lights has become a collectors- item.
 The development of a range of lighting technologies - incandescent bulbs, halogen lights and neon - has brought industrial-style lighting to every household.
 Nowadays, vintage designs often hark back to this period and such designs remain very popular.

 The ceiling lamp as a design icon today